Join us at Camp 5210

 Sign up for Camp 5210

-Register at One Heartland or contact 888-545-6658.
+Register your child for Camp 5210 on One Heartland’s website.
+Or, call the camp’s registration manager at 218-372-3988.
 If you have questions about whether your child is a good fit for Camp 5210, please talk to your child’s doctor or care team.

 Park Nicollet and HealthPartners developed the camp curriculum used at Camp 5210.
 We have partnered with One Heartland to put on the camp each year since 2010.